-In general, the \GCR flux inside the heliosphere is time-dependent, as they are the quantities appearing in Eq.\,\ref{eqn-park1} that reflect the varying conditions of the medium over which \GCRs propagate \citep{Ferreira2004}.
-Nonetheless, a common practice is to follow a quasi steady-state approximation where the time-dependent \GCR modulation is described as a succession of steady-state solutions ($\partial/\partial t=0$) where the appropriate average status of the heliosphere during the propagation is defined in a suitable way.
+In general, the flux of \GCRs inside the heliosphere is time-dependent, reflecting the varying conditions of the medium over which they propagate \citep{Ferreira2004}.
+A common practice is to follow a quasi steady-state approximation where the time-dependent \GCR modulation is described as a succession of steady-state solutions ($\partial/\partial t=0$) and the effective status of the heliospheric plasma during the \GCR propagation is defined in a suitable way.
 The approximate way of taking into account the varying status of the heliosphere during the \GCR propagation is described in Sect.\,\ref{Sec::Model}.
-In this work, the SDE integration of the steady-state transport equation is made using the backward in time, \ie, pseudo-particles are retro-propagated from the Earth position to the heliospheric boundaries.
-The numerical engine for handling the Monte-Carlo generation and the trajectory tracing is extracted from the publicly available code Solarprop \citep{Kappl2016}.
-Based on the Solarprop simulation framework, we have implemented a customized and improved model that is described in the following.\\
+Furthermore, in the SDE method, pseudo-particles are propagated backward in time from the Earth position to the heliospheric boundaries.
+The numerical engine for handling the Monte Carlo generation and the trajectory tracing is extracted from the publicly available code SolarProp \citep{Kappl2016}.
+Based on the SolarProp simulation framework, we have implemented a customized model that is described in the following.